Notes on the Geography of Zimbabwe: Harare

 Lo Kia House was built in 1902 by one of the city's two most prominent architects, James Alfred Cope-Christie, for his own use.
 It lacks an ornamental gable but keeps the fake quoins and slaps on some stucco wreaths.

-Another house, unidentified but with a consummately utilitarian corrugated-iron roof.
+Another house, big but still with a corrugated-iron roof.

 Another example, with both a practical roof and a status-asserting gable.
 The house was built by the gunsmith Fereday for his own use.